FutureGateway/PortalSetup/Ubuntu_14.04/README.md

 # echo "ALL  ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers
 # ./fgSetup.sh futuregateway futuregateway <your ssh port> $(cat /root/.ssh/id_rsa.pub)
 ```

+The script above is just a suggestion; in particular:
+1. The way to extract the IP address could not work if targed host has more than one interface and/or ssh reachable network device is not called eth0
+2. The extraction of the fgSetup.sh script with wget command refers to the master branch; before to use it, verify if you need to estract a particular tagged version instead
 Before to execute `fgSetup.sh` it is recommended to open it and verify inside its content, the default settings specifyed while generating file setup_config.sh.
 Executing the last statement above, the installation procedure should start and it requires a while to complete.

 # Suggested procedures